 In the United Kingdom, we now have the Geospatial Commission within the Government.
 What is it about the geospatial data that is causing governments to appreciate its value?

 The concept of going digital is beginning to resonate.
-People are beginning to realize that, if the information is there, it should be exploited and used as widely as possible.
-Only the existence of accurate data and time is having more demand.
-That trend will surely continue.
-People will demand more access to more information on time and with more form factors.
+People are beginning to realize that if the information is there, it should be exploited and used as widely as possible.
+Only the existence of accurate and timely data is having more demand.
+That trend is sure to continue.
+People are going to demand more access to more information in time and with more form factors.

 What is this thought that was behind the open source library iModel.js?

-We learned that the information stored in the files related to our design applications can be related to information from many other external sources; GIS, mapping, asset and road systems, for example.
-And we knew there was a call for better tracking of incidents and other kinds of live reporting.
-Then it seemed natural to unite the view of the road with the design of this road and with the most recent traffic on the road.
-People have daily experiences with using applications for this kind of information, and they can not understand why it should be difficult.
+We learned that the information stored in files related to our design applications can be related to information from many other external sources; GIS, mapping, asset and road systems, for example.
+And we knew there was a call for better incident tracking and other kinds of live reporting.
+So it seemed natural to match the view of the road with the design of this road and with the most recent traffic on the road.
+People have daily experiences with using apps for this kind of information, and they can't understand why it should be difficult.
 We should be working on making those connections as easy as we can.

 There is a lot of talk about "the dark data", what is that really?

 In the world of engineering, each application is designed to solve a relatively specific problem, and many of them were conceived years ago.
 They store their data in a way that is easily accessed by the edited application.
 Most of the time - and I speak for our own applications - logic is like understanding that the information is in the application, not in the file.
 The file is just a series of bytes and when you try to understand it without the application, it is incoherent.
 The darkness is that other applications can not interpret it and visualize it perfectly.